kmgowda/sbk-examples/sbk-gem/README.md

-# Build Custom SBK-RAM using sbk-ram package
+# Build Custom SBK-GEM using sbk-gem package

 To build the File system benchmarking using sbk-file storage interface with following options